-This document defines a content feature schema that is a profile of the media feature registration mechanisms [1,2,3] for use in performing capability identification between extended Internet fax systems [5].
+This document defines a content media feature schema for Internet fax.

+It is a profile of the media feature registration mechanisms [1,2,3] for use in performing capability identification between extended Internet fax systems [5].
+It replaces and updates the feature schema defined in RFC 2531.

-This document does not describe any specific mechanisms for communicating capability information, but does presume that any such mechanisms will transfer textual values.
-It specifies a textual format to be used for describing Internet fax capability information.
+The media feature description mechanisms do not describe any specific mechanisms for communicating capability information, but do presume that any such mechanisms will transfer textual values.
+In conjunction with this feature schema, they specify a textual format to be used for describing Internet Fax capability information.